Miss New Jersey contestants arrive at new pageant home in Atlantic City

 The Miss New Jersey organization will host a special event at the Steel Pier featuring performance acts from several former Miss New Jersey titleholders and candidates as well as a special guest entertainer.

-Dating back to 1933, the Miss New Jersey Education Foundation and Scholarship Organization is one of the oldest state competition qualifying women for the Miss America pageant.
-Former Miss New Jerseys including 1937's Bette Cooper and 1983's Suzette Charles have worn the Miss America crown and Miss New Jersey 2017 Kaitlyn Schoeffel was second runner-up in the 2018 national pageant.
+Since 1933, the Miss New Jersey Education Foundation and Scholarship Organization is one of the oldest state competition, qualifying women for the Miss America pageant.
+Former Miss New Jerseys including 1937’s Bette Cooper and 1983’s Suzette Charles have worn the Miss America crown, and Miss New Jersey 2017 Kaitlyn Schoeffel was second runner-up in the 2018 national pageant.